- All Topics

 The hazards brought on by various types of contaminants have been covered extensively in the pages of Machinery Lubrication magazine.
 We’ve shown how the damage can progress slowly or attack suddenly and destructively.
 Either way, contaminants are a serious lubricant disease that merit vigilant attention by lubricant analysts and reliability professionals.

 Solid contaminants (also known as particles) come in wide-ranging sizes, shapes, hardness and composition.
 Often missed in the discussion on particle contamination are the ghost riders that lurk in your oil.
 These contaminants, which go unnoticed by maintenance staff and unmeasured and unreported by oil analysis labs, need to be exposed and understood.
+Their destructive capacity is immense, and since conventional filters cannot address them, we must look to other solutions, such as separation technologies.

 Figure 1.
 Small particles can pass unimpeded through a filter.